 - Project specifics.
 This is crucial for choosing a testing method (manual or automated).
 For instance, automation doesn’t pay off in projects relying on large sets of changeable data.

 Though real-life examples tend to be more vivid than detailed theoretic explanations, each testing project is different and requires through expert analysis to meet its goals.
-Fueled up by 32 years in software testing and 19 years in QA consulting, ScienceSoft's team can help you decide on the most cost-and time-effective approach to integration testing.
+Fueled up by 33 years in software testing and 20 years in QA consulting, ScienceSoft's team can help you decide on the most cost-and time-effective approach to integration testing, just drop us a line.